affinidi/vscode-extension/CONTRIBUTING.md

 To debug the extension, just open the repository in your VS Code application and press `F5` (or `Run Extension` in the `Run in Debug` sidebar view).
 This will open a new "Extension Host" VS Code window with the extension loaded in it.

+> Check out the in-depth instructions in the [vsc-extension-quickstart.md](vsc-extension-quickstart.md) file for running, debugging and testing the extension.

 ## Implementing a new feature